-Denise Decker, LISW, Executive Director, graduated with her Masters’ Degree from Arizona State University and holds a license in New Mexico as a Licensed Independent Social Worker.
-She received her B.A. from the University of Wisconsin studying Sociology and Psychology.
+Denise Decker, LCSW, Executive Director, graduated with her Master’s Degree from Arizona State University and holds a license in New Mexico as a Licensed Clinical Social Worker.
+She received her B.A. from the Universtiy of Wisconsin studying Sociology and Psychology.

 Amanda Santiago, LCSW, Clinical Supervisor/Intake Coordinator, received her Bachelor’s Degree in Psychology at the University of California Santa Cruz and her Master’s Degree from Smith College School for Social Work; nationally a top-ranked liberal arts college.
 She has over 20 years of clinical experience serving families and children within a variety of settings both in California and New Mexico.